Anuel AA: Musical style and influences

 According to XXL, Anuel AA is considered "one of the founding fathers of Latin trap music".
 He is noted for his signature "BRRR" adlib, which is meant to mimic the sound of an automatic firearm.
 Anuel AA's lyrics often discuss sex, crime, and life on the streets.
 Paul Simpson of AllMusic described his lyrics as "too risqué to be played on the radio" and highlighted that his success has instead stemmed from streaming services and the artist's highly active social media presence.
 Gary Suarez of Vice viewed his 2018 album Real Hasta la Muerte as a collection of both "gleaming trap bangers" and "reggaeton crowd pleasers".
 Despite his "bad guy image", Suarez wrote that the relationship-themed songs "Culpables" and "Secreto" represent "a softening of his hardened trapero persona".
 Anuel AA is noted for his use of the word "bebecita" ("baby girl") in songs and on social media, and the word has become associated with the reggaeton genre as well as Anuel AA and Karol G's relationship.

 Anuel AA's introduction to hip hop occurred upon listening to rapper Tupac Shakur.
 His songs frequently pay homage to both U.S. and Latin artists that influenced him in his youth.
 Examples include "China" which samples both "It Wasn't Me" by Shaggy and "Ella Me Levantó" by Daddy Yankee, and "Delincuente" which interpolates "Bandoleros" by Don Omar and Tego Calderón.
 He is influenced by, and has collaborated with, American hip hop artists Meek Mill and Gucci Mane, both of whom, like Anuel AA, gained notoriety for serving time in prison.
 Describing Meek Mill's impact on his music, Anuel AA explained, "I listen to what people say in the songs, not just the melodies.
 With rappers you gotta listen to what they say.
 And Meek be talking some real shit.
 That's why I look up to him."
-In an interview with Vice, he expressed admiration for the music of bachata artist Zacarías Ferreíra, Dominican dembow rapper El Alfa, and English singer-songwriter Ed Sheeran.
+In an interview with Vice, he expressed admiration for the music of bachata artist Zacarías Ferreíra, Dominican rapper el Alfa, and English singer-songwriter Ed Sheeran.
 He has also indicated an interest in collaborating with Post Malone and Billie Eilish.